Kevin R. Johnson, Ed.D.

 Committed to holistic community development

-As President/CEO of Philadelphia Opportunities Industrialization Center (OIC), he has developed a new workforce training vision and launched new programs in banking, energy, construction, and technology.
-Under his leadership, OIC launched BankWork$, the first bank training program in the US Northeast for young adults from low-income communities.
-Additionally, he secured a $6.6M alternative school contract from the School District of Philadelphia, making OIC the first to provide over-aged and under-credited youth a pathway to earning a high school diploma and a direct pipeline to life-sustaining careers.
-While expanding OIC’s workforce programs, he has successfully maintained a nearly 80 percent job placement rate for jobs in the hospitality industry.
+As President and CEO of Philadelphia Opportunities Industrialization Center (OIC), Dr. Johnson developed a new workforce-training vision and launched career-sustaining programs in banking, energy, construction, and technology.
+Under his leadership, OIC and its affiliates budget increased from $2M to over $5M.
+In 2017, he secured a $6.6M alternative school contract from The School District of Philadelphia, making OIC the first to provide over-aged and under-credited youth a pathway to earning a high school diploma and a direct pipeline to life-sustaining careers.
+Additionally, he launched BankWork$, the first bank training program in the US Northeast for young adults from low-income communities.
+While expanding OIC’s workforce programs, he successfully maintained a nearly 80 percent job placement rate for jobs in the hospitality industry.